Overview

 These pages are grouped by body part and injury type.
 They help injured workers identify the documents and questions that commonly matter: work cause, treatment approval, weekly payments, suitable duties, permanent impairment and insurer disputes.

-For the broader claim pathway, start with the Workers compensation service overview.
+For the broader claim pathway, start with the statewide NSW workers compensation lawyers guide.
 If you already have an injury diagnosis, use the guides below to focus the evidence without treating the diagnosis alone as the answer.

 Evidence checklist before choosing a guide